utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

   Don't set hash type[^1] to be `Data`.

   `Data1` is introduced from [CKB RFC 0032], and `Data2` is introduced from [CKB RFC 0051].

+- Failed to reorg when there is only 1 stale SPV client.

+  When only 1 SPV client is stale, in the normal case, the reorg transaction contains 1 input SPV client cell and 1 output SPV client cell is enough.

+  But, the structure of this transaction is totally the same as an update transaction, this leads to ambiguity.

+  So, we define a rule to resolve this case:

+  - When there is only 1 SPV client is stale, the reorg transaction has to rebuild 2 SPV client.

+    That means, the reorg transaction for 1 stale SPV client should contain 2 output SPV client cells and 2 output SPV client cells.

+    Since the reorg rarely happens in Bitcoin mainnet, the cost is acceptable.

+- Throw "arithmetic operation overflow" when update a Bitcoin SPV instance for a Bitcoin dev chain.

+  The bitcoin dev chain doesn't follow the rule of difficulty change.

+  So, calculate the next target and partial chain work may lead to an arithmetic operation overflow.

 [^1]: [Section "Code Locating"] in "CKB RFC 0022: CKB Transaction Structure".